 Less than two months ago, SAP-Sybase acquired California-based MEAP Syclo.
 Last month, Google acquired Motorola Mobility, which in turn had acquired Rhomobile, another independent California-based MEAP.
 Also in October, Adobe purchased a Canada-based MEAP Nitobi Software.

 Mobile Enterprise Application Platforms play an important role in providing the integration technology between corporate back-end systems and mobile devices including smartphones, tablets, notebooks and handhelds.
 As enterprises are under increasing pressure to deliver more applications across a wider set of platforms, MEAPs are poised to sweep in and steal market share by offering mobile application platforms more robust than those offered by traditional platforms vendors without a mobile strategy.

 Want to find out more about various mobile enterprise application platforms and how it can benefit your enterprise?
-Then do get in touch with us to get more information on our mobile app development services.
+Then do get in touch with us to get more information on our development services.

 Talk to our experts to get the best suited solution for your business.